 Genetically modified organisms (GMOs) are becoming an increasing part of the American food supply, as statistics can show.
-GMOs are living things that have been subject to genetic alterations to benefit humans.
+These statistics can help in making more informed decisions about food a family consumes.

 GMO Statistics for Plant Foods

 Genetically modified plant foods are making their way into the diets of people around the world.
 The 2016 International Service for the Acquisition of Agri-Biotech Applications Summary (ISAAA summary) notes there are 185.1 million hectares (457.4 million acres) under GMO crops (cover page).

 Disease and Pest Resistance

 Many GMOs are produced with resistance against diseases caused by different agents.
 By 2014, there were 7,789 crop releases for testing as part of research and development efforts, according to the ERS report (pg.
 6).
 These are crops with resistance against bacteria, nematodes, fungi, virus, and insects.
 This has succeeded in reducing insecticide use from 0.2 kg/hectare in 1995 to 0.02 kg/hectare in 2014 and increased corn yield according to a 2015 Harvard University release.